 California State Standards provide the framework for this course.
 In this college preparatory course, students will master fundamental economic concepts, ranging from the viewpoint of the individual consumer or small business owner to the global economy.
 Students will study the law of supply and demand, business firms, labor unions, government finances and influence on the economy, money and prices, inflation and deflation cycles.
 They will use measurement concepts and methods such as tables, charts, and graphs to understand and interpret relevant data.
-This one-semester course alternates with US Government.
 California State Content Standards provide the framework for this class.

-AP® ECONOMICS 721516
+AP[®] ECONOMICS 721516

 Year (10 credits) W

 [12] UC / CSU (g)

 The College Board provides the framework for this course.
 This college level course is designed for students with an above average grade in previous social science and math classes, have an interest and aptitude in social science concepts, and have excellent study habits.
 During the year, students will engage in learning designed to prepare them for the AP Microeconomics and AP Macroeconomics test, which if passed carries equivalency units at most colleges and universities.
-During the will engage fall semester. students with Microeconomics material.
+During the fall semester, students will engage with the AP Microeconomics material.
 The course will give students a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the economic system.
 During the spring semester, students will develop an understanding of the principles of economics as it relates to an economic system of a nation.
-Throughout our course of study, we will continue to build upon the basic economic concepts of scarcity, opportunity cost, supply and demand, the nature and functions of the products market, the role of government in the economy, the business cycle, unemployment, inflation, and economic growth.
 With this basic understanding of economics, students will be able to apply the basics to further understand and analyze economic concepts and ideas.
 The expectation is that all students taking AP Economics will take both AP Microeconomics and AP Macroeconomics exams in May.
 The course will prepare students for the AP® Macroeconomics and AP® Macroeconomics exam which if passed, carries equivalency units at most colleges and universities.
 This course offers an intense analysis of Economic theory.